 - In a medium bowl, add grape jelly, chili sauce, and cayenne pepper.
 Use a whisk to break up the jelly and mix with the chili sauce.
-It's okay if the sauce isn't completely smooth; the jelly will melt in the crock pot.
+It's okay if the sauce isn't completely smooth; the jelly will melt in the slow cooker.
 Taste test sauce and adjust cayenne pepper, if needed.1 1/2 cups grape jelly, 12 ounces chili sauce, 1 pinch cayenne pepper

 - Cover cock pot and cook on HIGH for 2 hours or LOW for 4 hours.

 - Serve grape jelly meatballs immediately.